dannycho7/express-form-post/README.md

 ## Usage as an asynchronous function (Highly Recommended)
 You can also use express-form-post's method 'upload' instead of the middleware method.
 It is a more intuitive way of handling the upload.
 I would recommend using this if you want to handle errors in any sophisticated way (if you're doing something more than just logging the error).

+**This allows you to use express-form-post without express routing**

 ```javascript
 var express = require("express");